OK . . . SO HOW DO I PRONOUNCE THE NAMES OF THESE PLACES?

 WILL I NEED AC POWER ADAPTERS FOR MY ELECTRONIC GEAR ?

-A: American Samoa uses US-style 115-volt electrical power.
+A: American Samoa uses US-style 115-volt electrical power and our island is powered by a solar grid.
 All of our rooms have power.
 If you're coming from the States, no adapter is needed.

 DO YOU HAVE WiFi?